jbutcher21/aiclass/docs/senzing_entity_spec.md

 5. Known identifiers not issued by a country, that are used a lot, are candidates for having a new feature created for them.  (e.g., MEDICARE_ID in data source about patients)

 6. Only map to OTHER_ID feature attributes when it is a known identifier not issued by a country that you don't want to create a feature for.
-Always map the source id_type to the OTHER_ID_TYPE attribute to prevent overmatching as the country of the issuer is not always known or its international/
+Always map the source id_type to the OTHER_ID_TYPE attribute to prevent over-matching as the country of the issuer is not always known or its international/

-7. Do not map the source id_type to NATIONAL_ID_TYPE or TAX_ID_TYPE when country is known to prevent undermatching due to different codification standards.
+7. Do not map the source id_type to NATIONAL_ID_TYPE or TAX_ID_TYPE when country is known to prevent under-matching due to different codification standards.

 8. Map all identifiers that aren't mapped by any of these rules as Payload Attributes so that you have visibility to them as you look them up in Senzing.
 Through time, you may discover what they are and decide to map them